PipedreamHQ/pipedream/docs/docs/README.md

 ## Getting Started

-We recommend starting with our [quickstart guide](/quickstart/) to learn basic workflow development patterns:
+Sign up for a [free account (no credit card required)](https://pipedream.com/auth/signup) and complete our [quickstart guide](/quickstart/) to learn the basic patterns for workflow development:

 - Trigger workflows on HTTP requests, schedules and app events
 - Return a custom response from your workflow on HTTP requests